-In university, I chose classes based on how late they started so I could sleep in.
+In university, I chose classes based on how late they started to sleep in.

 I’ve made the transition from NOT being a morning person to getting up most days between 4:30 and 5:30 a.m.

 How did that happen?
-Well, the journey got started when my wife and I got married (I decided to get up at 8 because she was a morning person).
+The journey started when my wife and I got married (I decided to get up at 8 a.m. because she was a morning person).

 I spent my 30s wanting to write a book and having friends tell me I should.
 But I didn’t.

-Since then, I’ve led our church to the largest it’s ever been, published three books, blogged regularly, launched a podcast and spoken more regularly at conferences… plus spent meaningfully more time with my wife and kids than before.
+Since then, I’ve led the church I planted to the largest it’s ever been, published three books, blogged regularly, launched a podcast, and spoken more regularly at conferences – plus spent more time meaningfully with my wife and kids than before.

 Is that ALL because I got up earlier?
 No, age and stage have their advantages.